 The internet and the World Wide Web are different things.
-The internet is a network of computers, while the World Wide Web acts as a bridge for accessing and sharing information across the internet.
+The internet's a network of computers; the World Wide Web acts as a bridge for accessing and sharing information across the internet.
 Websites are part of the World Wide Web.
-This is the first website ever made: info.cern.ch
+You can check out the first website ever made here: info.cern.ch.